The goal of this Shakeology review is to provide you with honest, level-headed feedback on Shakeology so you can decide if you want to try it.

-I sold Shakeology to a couple thousand people and only a handful reported these reactions.
+We have Shakeology to several thousand people and only a handful reported these reactions.
 These cases ranged from almost instant diarrhea to nagging stomach aches that only went away when they stopped drinking Shakeology.

 Just make sure you check the expiration date on the bag before you conclude that it was an allergy instead of rotten Shakeology.

 Mainly due to the high fiber content (mainly the insoluble fibers that your digestive tract is not used to), some people experience bloating or gas when they start using Shakeology.
 When this is the case, start with a half scoop and work your way up to a full scoop.

 These temporary side effects are probably a good indication that your body is finally getting something that it was lacking.
 However, this should only last 1-2 weeks.